-- with the -s option the subject of the certificate is set; as stated in the requirements the subject has to contain exactly one common name (CN) with the Members' account name. - with the -n option the certificate is given a name which is used in other operations to identify a certificate, i.e. this name must be unique in the certificate database. - $\bullet$ the $-\mathbf{x}$ option instructs the utility to create a self-signed certificate. - with the -t option it is specified for what purpose and on which level the certificate should be trusted; on the Member side this information is not important for a self-signed certificate (simply use the value shown above). - the -v option allows to specify how long the certificate should be valid, the given value is a number of months; the certificate is valid immediately; the maximal validity is 36 months. - the -g option specifies the size of the key in bits; the minimal size is 1976 bits. - the -z option specifies the signature algorithm used to sign the key; allowed are only signature algorithms from the SHA2 family (e.g. SHA-512).
+- with the -s option the subject of the certificate is set; as stated in the requirements the subject has to contain exactly one common name (CN) with the Members' account name. - with the -n option the certificate is given a name which is used in other operations to identify a certificate, i.e. this name must be unique in the certificate database. - the -x option instructs the utility to create a self-signed certificate. - with the -t option it is specified for what purpose and on which level the certificate should be trusted; on the Member side this information is not important for a self-signed certificate (simply use the value shown above). - the -v option allows to specify how long the certificate should be valid, the given value is a number of months; the certificate is valid immediately; the maximal validity is 36 months. - the -g option specifies the size of the key in bits; the minimal size is 1976 bits. - the -z option specifies the signature algorithm used to sign the key; allowed are only signature algorithms from the SHA2 family (e.g. SHA-512).

-Eurex Clearing Messaging Interfaces Connectivity Eurex Clearing
+Eurex Clearing Messaging Interfaces Connectivity A: Connectivity

-A: Connectivity

-As of 30.08.17

-Page 27 of 47

 The utility should automatically generate the certificate according to the X.509 version 3 standard.
-To ensure that the certificate has been created as desired it is possible to display all data in ASCII format.
+To ensure that the certificate has been created as desired it is possible to display all data in ASCII format: